Subramaniam004/Subramaniam004/README.md

 - AI integration for cybersecurity analytics

 🚀 **Projects Highlights:**
 - **Cybersecurity Tools** – Scripts for vulnerability assessment, penetration testing, and incident handling.
+- **Password Strength Checker** that evaluates password security using multiple validation techniques.
+Built with a focus on improving user awareness and promoting best practices in cybersecurity.

 📫 **Connect with me:**
 <p>